 Global trade of metallurgical coal was also affected by the pandemic.
-We estimate metallurgical coal import-export trade flows decreased by around 10% in 2020.
-The primary nations that supply seaborne metallurgical coal to the global steel markets are Australia, United States, Canada, and Russia.
+We estimate metallurgical coal import-export trade flows improved around 4% in 2021 after decreasing by around 8% in 2020.
+A restoration of trade volumes back to pre-pandemic levels might not take place until after 2021 due to factors that continue to affect the industry including weather, geological issues, workforce absenteeism, supply chain constraints, and COVID-19.
+The primary nations that supply seaborne metallurgical coal to the global steel markets are Australia, the United States, Canada, and Russia.